The Frame Game: Here's How Much It'll Cost to Install or Replace a Door Frame

 - How to Install a Video Doorbell

-Differences Between Interior and Exterior Doorframes
+Interior Vs. Exterior Doorframes

 Exterior doors are typically heavier and sturdier than interior doors.
 They’re usually constructed with wood, fiberglass or steel with frames to match.
 Exterior doors also play an important role in security, safety and entry, so they generally include deadbolts.
 Interior doors may be less heavy-duty.
 Both types of doors are constructed differently and, as a result, require different types of doorframes.
 Consider these factors when replacing either an interior or exterior doorframe: